-New Writing from Ireland, the annual rights catalogue published by ILE, offers the best of the latest Irish writing for which translation rights are available.
-Our catalogue is always available at the major book fairs from the ILE stand but if you cannot attend the fairs, send us an email and we'll be delighted to send you the latest copy by ordinary mail.
+New Writing from Ireland, the annual rights catalogue published by Ireland Literature Exchange, offers the best of the latest Irish writing for which translation rights are available.

 To complement Ireland's cultural presence at Shanghai Expo 2010, ILE commissioned Irish author, Clare Kilroy, to write an essay about the Irish literary tradition and the wealth of literature produced by Irish writers today.
 Clare takes a poster, well-known to Irish school-children, with the faces of Joyce, Yeats, Wilde, Shaw and Beckett, as her starting point and throughout the course of the essay wonders which of today's esteemed Irish writers (e.g., Barry, Keegan, Enright, Tóibín, Murphy etc) might appear on a classic poster of the future.